lotlouischoitslab/CAV_Traffic_Simulation_ChatGPT/README.md

-# Connected & Automated Vehicles Traffic Simulation
+# Connected & Automated Vehicles Traffic Simulation using ChatGPT

 ## Contributors
 - **Louis Sungwoo Cho (조성우)**

 # Project Description:
-Connected & Automated Vehicles (CAV) simulator for Intelligent Transportation Systems (ITS) allowing to monitor real-time traffic flow and behavior.
-This mesoscopic traffic modeling helps visualize vehicle physics.
+Connected & Automated Vehicles (CAV) simulator for Intelligent Transportation Systems (ITS) allows monitoring for real-time traffic flow.
+This project was also completed with the help of ChatGPT, a popular large language model developed by OpenAI.